ugurkellecioglu/another-next-template/README.md

 3. Set up environment variables:

-Create a `.env.local` file in the root of the project and add the following environment variables:
+Create a `.env` file in the root of the project and add the following environment variables:

 ```env
 AUTH_SECRET=your_own_secret